ajparm/SpartanDawgs/README.md

 # SpartanDawgs

-This repository contains the Spartan Dawgs submission to the Cinncinati Reds Hackathon 2024
+This repository contains the Spartan Dawgs submission to the Cincinnati Reds Hackathon 2024

 Please reach out to Arjun Parmar parmarar@msu.edu with any questions